The cast of Transformers: Prime Wars Trilogy.

 - Lightning Bruiser: Megatron's pretty light on his feet and a major powerhouse.
 His first battle in the Titans Return series is him vs all four combiners.
 They barely slow him down and at one point he picks Devastator up and throws him into Victorion!
 And he's actively holding back throughout.

 - Noodle Incident: When chatting with Prime, he jokes if the former Autobot leader is still pissed off about that one time he killed him.

 - There have been a few mentions about how he used to be Galvatron.
 There is no explanation to even how he became Megatron again after that.

 - Not Me This Time: In Episode 6, Optimus accuses Megatron of betraying himself and Windblade when they catch sight of Devastator.
 Megatron replies that if he planned to betray them, Optimus would already be dead.
 Windblade later accuses Megatron of being part of Starscream's scheme, but Megatron again denies it.

-- Reformed, but Rejected: No one, not even his former followers.
-Wants to give Megatron the benefit of the doubt.
-While he doesn't really care that much about it, it does ultimately annoy him from time to time.
+- Reformed, But Rejected: No one, not even his former followers, wants to give Megatron the benefit of the doubt.
+While he claims not to really care that much about it, it ultimately annoys him from time to time.

 - Tank Goodness: Alongside his Gun alternate mode (now upgraded to being a BFG instead of a Pistol) he also has a Tank Alternate Mode.